Constraints on Late Time Violations of the Equivalence Principle in the Dark Sector: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper we have studied a specific IDE model, in which a fifth force between DM particles switches on at the onset of DE domination.
 This is achieved by considering a coupling function which possesses a minimum at a certain field value $\phi_*$.
 The DE field evolves away from the minimum due to the influence of the potential energy.
-In contrast to other interacting DE models, the fifth force between DM particles becomes only important at the end of matter domination, if the field does sit at the minimum of the coupling function initially.
-We used several data sets to constrain $\phi_*$, the coupling parameter $\alpha$ and the slope of the potential energy $\lambda$.
+In contrast to other interacting DE models, the fifth force between DM particles becomes important only at the end of matter domination, if the field does sit at the minimum of the coupling function initially.
+We used several data sets to constrain $\phi_{\rm ini}$, the coupling parameter $\alpha$ and the slope of the potential energy $\lambda$.

-Our findings can be summarized as follows: \begin{itemize} \item The initial value of the field, deep inside the radiation dominated epoch, is constrained to be very near the minimum of the coupling function. \item Our best fit value for the slope $\lambda$ of the potential is lower than other IDE models, see e.g. \cite{VanDeBruck:2017mua}, although different data sets have been used in this study. \item The coupling parameter $\alpha$ is only weakly constrained ($10^{-4}\alpha \lesssim 2.6$). \item Since the effective coupling depends also on the value of the DE field $\phi$, the effective gravitational constant is determined by the dynamics of DE and hence by both $\alpha$ and $\lambda$.
-The dependence on the effective gravitational coupling on $\lambda$ and $\alpha$ is illustrated in \ref{fig:Geff_plot_alpha}. \end{itemize}
+Our findings can be summarized as follows: \begin{itemize} \item The initial value of the field, deep inside the radiation dominated epoch, is constrained to be very near the minimum of the coupling function. \item Our best fit value for the slope $\lambda$ of the potential is lower than other IDE models, see e.g. \cite{VanDeBruck:2017mua}, although different data sets have been used in this study. \item The coupling parameter $\alpha$ is only weakly constrained ($10^{-4}\alpha \lesssim 2.7$ at $1 \sigma$ for the IDE model and $10^{-4}\alpha \lesssim 5.7$ at $1 \sigma$ for the IDE ($\phi_{\rm ini} = 1 M_{ \rm Pl}$) model). \item Since the effective coupling depends also on the value of the DE field $\phi$, the effective gravitational constant is determined by the dynamics of DE and hence by both $\alpha$ and $\lambda$.
+The dependence of the effective gravitational coupling on $\lambda$ and $\alpha$ is illustrated in \Cref{fig:Geff_plot_alpha}. \end{itemize}